Secularism In India

-India is a secular country where the people of different religion, cultures, caste, sect, and creed live with harmony with one another.
+India is a secular country where the people of different religions, cultures, castes, sects, and creeds live in harmony with one another.
 There is no official religion of the country it recognizes all religions equally, people of India are free to practice any religion of their choice.

 The Preamble to the Constitution stated clearly that India is a secular nation and its citizens have freedom of faith, worship, and religion.
 The constitution confers common citizenship on all its people and each citizen can enjoy all rights and privileges, irrespective of religion or caste, it does not assign a special position to any particular religion.